Seán O'Connor (Irish footballer): Return to Rovers

 O'Connor signed back for Rovers in a two-year deal in November 2012.
 In August 2013, he gave the St Patrick's Athletic fans the finger as he was sent off at Tallaght Stadium as they beat his side 4–0 on the way to the 2013 title.
 He went to win the Setanta Sports Cup and League of Ireland Cup medals for Rovers that season, scoring the second of seven goals against Drogheda United in the 2013 Setanta Sports Cup Final, and in the league he contributed five goals in 29 appearances.
 He continued his run in the team into the 2014 season, playing in twenty-five league games and scoring four goals as Rovers finished fourth.
 He also made one appearance for Shamrock Rovers B, scoring in a 1-1 draw with Galway.
 O'Connor stayed with Rovers for the 2015 season and he went on to make ten league appearances, scoring twice in the process, as they finished third in the league.
 He left the club at the end of the season.
 O'Connor retired from football in 2016.

+Coaching career

+In 2017, O'Connor joined St Patrick's Athletic's Academy as assistant manager of the under–15 side, before taking over as manager in 2019 and leading the side to a league title in his first season.
+He also joined the first team coaching staff in 2019, working under managers Harry Kenny, Stephen O'Donnell, Tim Clancy, Jon Daly and Stephen Kenny between 2019 and 2026.
+He also managed the club's under–19 side between 2021–2023, winning a league title with them in 2022 and managing the UEFA Youth League.
+In May 2024, he served as interim manager of the first team following Jon Daly's sacking, guiding the side to a 2–2 draw away to Shamrock Rovers before the appointment of Stephen Kenny.

+On 14 July 2026, he was appointed manager of League of Ireland First Division club Athlone Town.